TREND: Truncated Generalized Normal Density Estimation of Inception Embeddings for GAN Evaluation

 Since the images of different datasets have different characteristics, the estimated parameters are also different for each dataset.
 In the perspective of GAN evaluation, the estimated parameters for the images generated by BigGAN are similar to those for ImageNet.
 On the other hand, the estimated parameters of DCGAN images are slightly different from those of the CIFAR10 dataset, which explains the well-known performance inferiority of DCGAN to BigGAN.

 In terms of the shapes of the distributions, the average of shape parameter $\beta$ is smaller than 2 for all datasets, which indicates that the distributions are sharper than the normal distribution.
-Especially in the case of the ImageNet dataset, the distributions in all dimensions are sharper than the normal distribution in~\figurename~\ref{fig:hp_imagenet}.
+Especially in the case of the ImageNet dataset, the distributions in all dimensions are sharper than the normal distribution.
 For the other datasets, only small numbers of dimensions have $\beta$ larger than 2.

 In terms of the location of the distribution, $\mu$ is slightly greater than zero on average.
-Nonetheless, 23.8\%, 22.6\%, and 40.0\% (for CIFAR10, CelebA, and ImageNet, respectively) of the feature dimensions have $\mu$<0 in~\figurename~\ref{fig:hp}, for which more than a half of a (non-truncated) generalized normal distribution is cut off.
+Nonetheless, 23.8\%, 22.6\%, 40.0\%, and 20.1\% of the feature dimensions have $\mu<0$ for CIFAR10, CelebA, ImageNet, and FFHQ, respectively, for which more than a half of a (non-truncated) generalized normal distribution is cut off.
 In these cases, the discrepancy from normal distributions becomes large as shown in~\figurename~\ref{fig:choice2}, thus density estimation and subsequent evaluation results would be particularly unreliable.